szabgab/rust.code-maven.com/books/testing/src/index.md

----
-title: Testing in Rust
+# Testing

-timestamp: 2024-01-05T07:50:01
-author: szabgab
-published: true
-description: Writing unit, integration, acceptance, regression, performance, etc. tests in Rust.
+Writing unit, integration, acceptance, regression, performance, etc. tests in Rust.
-tags:
-    - testing
-    - tests
----

 Writing unit-, integration-, etc. tests should be an integral part of the development work, but in my experience in many organizations it is more like an afterthought.
 Sometimes relegated to a separate team or separate department.